KoalaHealth/baby-black-box-blog/_pages/terms-of-service.md

 ---
-title: "Privacy Policy"
+title: "Terms of Service"
-permalink: "/privacy"
+permalink: "/terms"
 ---

 Effective as of January 01, 2023